 There’s plenty of crabs in the sea here at Mandurah!
 Simply take a scoop net down to the estuary and fill your net with meaty crabs at one of the many hotspots in Mandurah.
 Renowned for blue swimmer crabs, cook them up on the BBQ and enjoy fresh seafood all weekend long.

 Calling all nature lovers!
 Escape to Mandurah and discover the rich wildlife beauty hidden within this city.
-Whether you’re a sucker for sunsets, fond of long walks on the beach, or getting deep into the wetlands – the choices are endless in Mandurah.
+Whether you’re a sucker for sunsets, fond of long walks on the beach, or getting deep into the reserves and wetlands – the choices are endless in Mandurah.

 Mandurah is spoiled with plenty of great locations to spot dolphins playing in the estuary and ocean.The beautiful Venetian style canals beside the Mandurah Ocean Marina or the Dawesville Channel Walks both offer a stunning walk as you watch dolphins swim past.
 Or book yourself a dolphin cruise to guarantee dolphin sighting.